-If additional care is needed after a baby's delivery, our hospital provides state-of-the-art equipment and expert care for babies in our Level III Neonatal Intensive Care Unit (NICU).
-Our neonatologists are specially trained to care for newborns – and especially infants with health problems that are serious or hard to diagnose or treat.
+If additional care is needed after a baby's delivery, Overland Park Regional Medical Center provides state-of-the-art equipment and expert care for babies in our Level III Neonatal Intensive Care Unit (NICU).
+Our neonatologists are specially trained to care for newborns, especially infants with health problems that are serious or hard to diagnose or treat.

 Our maternal-fetal medicine specialists communicate with our neonatologists to ensure the best possible outcomes for mothers and their children.
 If a baby's health condition is known before birth, a neonatologist may be needed before or during the baby's delivery and after the child is born.